 The procedure for exiting Self-Refresh requires a sequence of events.
 First, the clock must be stable prior to CKE going back HIGH.
 Once a Self-Refresh Exit Command (SRX, combination of CKE going high and either NOP or Deselect on command bus) is registered, a delay of at least tXS must be satisfied before a valid command not requiring a locked DLL can be issued to the device to allow for any internal refresh in progress.

-Before a command that requires a locked DLL can be applied, a delay of at least tXSDLL must be satisfied.
-Depending on the system environment and the amount of time spent in Self-Refresh, ZQ calibration commands may be required to compensate for the voltage and temperature drift as described in "ZQ Calibration Commands".
-To issue ZQ calibration commands, applicable timing requirements must be satisfied.
+Before a command which requires a locked DLL can be applied, a delay of at least tXSDLL and applicable ZQCAL function requirements [TBD] must be satisfied.